Introduction

 In general, a PR practitioner utilizes the concepts of agenda-setting and building to influence public interest in a beneficial way for their clients.
 It is believed that approximately half of the issues which enter the media agenda are delivered by PR professionals.
 It is so because practitioners have many tools to influence agenda such as press conferences and press releases that become the freshest and reliable sources for outlets to put something on the agenda (Zoch & Molleda, 2006).
 The truth is that even the most popular and influential media outlets such as the New York Times write half of their content based only on press conferences and press releases, despite having investigative personnel.
 It seems that practitioners, in that case, have a chance to become gatekeepers, someone who decides what to put on the agenda.
 To fulfill this chance PR professional has to maintain warm relations with journalists and editors, while they are usually interested to cooperate with a purpose to receive needed information.
 Such ties give a possibility for practitioners to propel their organizations on the agenda when it is needed.

 Agenda-setting and building theories have been discussed earlier, so it is time to break down framing theory.
 This concept is connected with agenda-setting but focuses more on the meaning of the issue than on a specific theme.
 The main difference between the theories is that framing deals with second-level agenda-setting what means that frames help to shape how the public thinks about the particular issue.
 Basically, frames are abstract concepts that serve to organize or structure social meanings.
-It means that framing can persuade the reader to join a particular side of the issue and determines how people process the information.
+It means that framing can persuade the reader to join a particular side of the issue and determine how people process the information.
 People look at the information through their own frameworks what are natural and social ones.
 Those frames define how public process, interpret and communicate the received information.

 Furthermore, framing in the hands of PR professionals plays four important functions in delivering the client’s message to the public (Zoch & Molleda, 2006).
-They identify triggers of the issue which can be found both in and out the organization, evaluate the situation which causes the issue from the moral point of view, define the problems themselves and provide the ways how these problems can be treated.
+They identify triggers of the issue which can be found both in and out the organization, evaluate the situation which causes the issue from the moral point of view, define the problems themselves, and provide the ways how these problems can be treated.
 The famous Nike case at the end of the 1990s concerning human rights issues breaches proved that with the help of counter framing, it is possible to win over customers, investors, and media actors even being in a drastic situation.
-PR practitioners of Nike turn around the problem of work abuse in the way that the company always cared more than others about Asian workers and was falsely accused.
-As a result, many giant outlets reported that Nike is setting standards for contract labor and improved HR agenda (Waller & Conaway, 2011).
+PR practitioners of Nike turned around the problem of work abuse in the way that the company always cared more than others about Asian workers and was falsely accused.
+As a result, many giant outlets reported that Nike is setting standards for contract labor and improving HR agenda (Waller & Conaway, 2011).
 This case can be helpful for PR professionals dealing with CSR and sustainability issues in terms of understanding and learning from communication strategies used in Nike’s framing effort.

 Conclusion

 To conclude, all the theories mentioned above should be comprehended by public relations practitioners regardless of their clients or field of operation.
 Agenda-setting gives an insight into how media decides what to add to the agenda, what defines which piece of information will be shared with publicity.
-In its turn, agenda-building is the process that complements agenda setting and points at tools of cooperation practitioners have at their disposal to “insert” the organization into the media agenda.
+In its turn, agenda-building is the process that complements agenda-setting and points at tools of cooperation practitioners have at their disposal to “insert” the organization into the media agenda.
 And the theory of framing tells how media present issues to change the way how the audience perceives the issues.

 References